jknecht/baseball-archive-sqlite/README.md

 # SQLite Baseball Archive

 Sqlite database files are now available only as releases.
-Dowload the latest release [here](https://github.com/jknecht/baseball-archive-sqlite/releases/latest).
+Download the latest release [here](https://github.com/jknecht/baseball-archive-sqlite/releases/latest).

 Thanks to the generous work of [Sean Lahman](https://www.seanlahman.com/baseball-archive/statistics), baseball geeks everywhere can analyze and play with baseball stats dating all the way back to 1871.